 Isolated systolic hypertension is also graded according to systolic blood pressure values in the ranges indicated, provided that diastolic values are <90 mmHg.

-Although different studies have used a variety of cut-off points for the diagnosis of hypertension in the community, any blood pressure over 120 mmHg systolic is associated with an increased cardiovascular risk.
+Although different studies have used a variety of cut-off points for the diagnosis of hypertension in the community, any blood pressure >120 mmHg systolic is associated with an increased cardiovascular risk.
 The importance of hypertension is its relation to other cardiovascular risk factors and consequent overall cardiovascular risk.

 This topic addresses the assessment of hypertension in adults.